 Cavalier King Charles Spaniel

-The Cavalier King Charles Spaniel, or CKC Spaniel for short, is truly an affectionate and gentle dog.
-They’re graceful and elegant dogs in every way possible.
-There’s nothing more heart-warming than seeing a CKC Spaniel smiling back at your with their big round eyes and melting expression.
+The Cavalier King Charles Spaniel, or CKC Spaniel for short, is truly a loving and gentle dog.
+They’re such graceful and elegant dogs in every way.
+There’s nothing more heart-warming than a King Charles Spaniel smiling back at you.

 As popular as they are, these spaniels were once reserved for only the aristocrats of Europe.
 In fact, they were named after King Charles I and his son, Charles II.
 These two were so dedicated in breeding these black and tan toy spaniels that they were linked by association.